Diseases & Conditions : Common Childhood Injuries and Poisonings

 Change clothing if it becomes wet, especially socks and mittens.

 Bring your child indoors often to warm up and provide a warm snack, soup, or drink.
+Check his or her toes, fingers, nose, and ears.

 Be alert for early signs of frostnip and frostbite and teach your child what signs to watch for.